cloudquery/cloudquery/website/pages/docs/advanced-topics/monitoring.md

 docker run  -p 4319:4319 -v $(pwd)/config.yml:/etc/otelcol-contrib/config.yaml otel/opentelemetry-collector-contrib:0.91.0
 ```

-following is an example for OTEL collector `config.yml` to receive traces locally on 4318 and export them to DataDog:
+following is an example for OTEL collector `config.yml` to receive traces locally on 4318 and export them to Datadog:

 ```yaml
 receivers: